bidhata/RooFi/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 2.